 Install the Pinterest web extension to make pinning easier.
 Here is where to find that option.

 To consistently keep new pins on your board use a Pinterest scheduler and pins from you in rotation.
 This will make staying active with your account that much easier.
-Check out this post for a few Pinterest scheduler options.

 Follow Other Pinners